julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 In the old world, smoke was sacred.
 It fed the gods, carried prayers, veiled thresholds.
 But not every herb was offered to flame.

 **Some were too poisonous.** Others, too holy to be desecrated by burning.
-And a few — if ignited — were said to open doors that were better left shut.
+And a few, if ignited, were said to open doors that were better left shut.

-Let’s walk through a **global witch’s list** of herbs you should *not* burn in ritual — and what to do instead when you need their power without courting danger.
+Let’s walk through a **global witch’s list** of herbs you should *not* burn in ritual and what to do instead when you need their power without courting danger.

 Don't know what to burn instead?

-Here's a complete guide to **[Safe Herbs For Ritual Smoke Clensing](/smoke-cleansing-folk-magic/#ritual-smoke-herbs-from-around-the-world)** — no ER visits required.
+Here's a complete guide to **[Safe Herbs For Ritual Smoke Clensing](/smoke-cleansing-folk-magic/#ritual-smoke-herbs-from-around-the-world)**, no ER visits required.

 ---